 Your Financial Advisor is missing in action.
-Whether your plan is participant directed or not, to limit your fiduciary liability, you need to have a financial advisor who you actually see on a frequent basis (at least semi-annually).
+Whether your plan is participant directed or not, to limit your fiduciary liability, you need to have a financial advisor who you actually see on a frequent basis

+(at least semi-annually).
 There are too many plans with what I call "milk carton" advisors because they are missing when it comes to servicing their clients.
 A good financial advisor will assist in the fiduciary process such as helping draft an investment policy statement and select a menu of investment options, While all ERISA plans should have a financial advisor, it is my opinion that you are in far worse shape of having a financial advisor who is doing nothing than not having one because you are paying someone a nice fee for doing nothing.

 You haven't reviewed your plan expenses for years.
 Did you ever sit down in a comfortable spot and you didn't want to get up?
 I have known too many people who have made career mistakes because they didn't want to change jobs because they were comfortable at a certain place of employment even though that place was holding them back.
 Plan sponsors don't have that luxury with their plan providers, While they may not want to change plan providers because there is that comfort level, plan sponsors need to determine whether the fees charged by these plan providers are reasonable for the service provided.
-Over the past 20 years, pricing for daily valued 401(k) plans has been more competitive so when I discovered sider having your provider reviewed by an independent retirement plan consultant or an ERISA attorney (cough, cough) for an impartial plan provider review.

-Your Plan has no financial advisor.
-If you have an ERISA covered retirement plan, you need a financial advisor.
-I don't care how smart you are, if you are not licensed to be a financial advisor, you need one.
-Anyone can select investments, but not everyone can do it proficiently and professionally like a financial advisor.
-Fact is picking investments is a retirement plan financial advisor's lesser important in 2008 that a potential client had a 1995 contract with an insurance company provider that expired in 2001, with a 267 basis point charge (2.67%) for a \$4 million plan, I was flabbergasted.
+Over the past 20 years, pricing for daily valued 401(k) plans has been more competitive so when I discovered in 2008 that a potential client had a 1995 contract with an insurance company provider that expired in 2001, with a 267 basis point charge (2.67%) for a \$4 million plan, I was flabbergasted.
 While you want to stay at a comfortable place, you have to make sure that your plan providers aren't taking advantage of that comfort level.
-So with the fee disclosures now obligatory, you have a mission that you have to accept (this isn't Mission Impossible and the IMF), and that's to determine whether the fees you are paying are reasonable or not by having those fees benchmarked by either a service or by seeking pricing from competing plan providers.
+So with the new fee disclosures required for this year, you have a mission that you have to accept (this isn't Mission Impossible and the IMF), and that's to determine whether the fees you are paying are reasonable or not by having those fees benchmarked by either a service or by seeking pricing from competing plan providers.